AnisAmiera98/SUNSHINEAITECH/README.md

 Customer

-Ever Technologies
+- Ever Technologies

 Project Name

-AI Detecting Security Intrusion
+- AI Detecting Security Intrusion

 Team Members

-Anis Amiera Binti Zamrin Hasbullah ( Project Manager )
+- Anis Amiera Binti Zamrin Hasbullah ( Project Manager )

-Fairuz Diana Binti Hamzah
+- Fairuz Diana Binti Hamzah

-Norsaza Amalia Binti Mohd Saiful Abidin
+- Norsaza Amalia Binti Mohd Saiful Abidin

 Objective

+- Provides a prompt notice for the response force to a sensor.

+- Require a high level of security to ensure safe and trusted communication of information.

+- To reduce risk, identify error, optimize network use, provide insight into threat levels, and change user behavior.

 # B. PLANNING THE PROJECT